FachschaftMathPhysInfo/protocoldude/README.md

 ```bash
 $ ./dude.py _protcol.txt_
 ```
-The name of the protocol should be in the format `yyyy-mm-dd.txt`.
+The name of the protocol is expected to have the format `yyyy-mm-dd.txt`.

 ## parsed sequences